swifted03/CSARCH2_G4/README.md

   - Chose a budget-friendly but reliable 32GB DDR5-6000 CL36 kit (G.Skill Flare X5) instead of a faster one.
 This saved money for other components while still providing dual-channel bandwidth and sufficient RAM capacity for heavy tasks.
   - Settled for 1TB NVMe SSD + 1TB HDD instead of higher-capacity drives (e.g., 2TB NVMe or larger HDD) to save budget for other high-priority components.
   - Exhibited maximum budget allocation for CPU (Ryzen 7 7800X3D) and GPU (RX 9070 XT) to maximize raw performance.
-  - Made the motherboard (MSI PRO B850M-P WIFI), PSU (Corsair RM850X 850w), and case (Lian Li Lancool 217) second priorities in the budget to accommodate premium features, endurance, and aesthetics.
+  - Made the motherboard (MSI PRO B850M-P WIFI), PSU (Corsair RM850X 850w), and case (Lian Li LANCOOL 217) second priorities in the budget to accommodate premium features, endurance, and aesthetics.

 ---